Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 That's all.
 You can now train on any kind of device and scale your training.

-The :class:`~pytorch_lightning.lite.LightningLite` take care of device management, so you don't have to.
+The :class:`~pytorch_lightning.lite.LightningLite` takes care of device management, so you don't have to.

 You can remove any device specific logic within your code.

-Here is how to train on 8 gpus with `torch.bfloat16 <https://pytorch.org/docs/1.10.0/generated/torch.Tensor.bfloat16.html>`_ precision.
+Here is how to train on 8 GPUs with `torch.bfloat16 <https://pytorch.org/docs/1.10.0/generated/torch.Tensor.bfloat16.html>`_ precision:

 .. code-block:: python